 The Government is seeking to partner with states and territories to establish a $1 billion JobTrainer Fund to rapidly provide more Australians with access to free, or low cost, training places in areas of identified skills need.
 The Government’s commitment of $500 million, to be matched by states and territories, will give new opportunities for school-leavers and options for job seekers to upskill and reskill in a new career path that will be critical to the economic recovery.

-The Government is supporting small businesses and Group Training Organisations to retain their apprentices and trainees.
-Where a small business is not able to retain an apprentice, a re-engagement subsidy is available to a new employer of any size.
+The Government is supporting small and medium-sized businesses and Group Training Organisations to retain their apprentices and trainees.
+Where a small or medium business is not able to retain an apprentice, a re-engagement subsidy is available to a new employer of any size.

-The subsidy will be available to support small businesses with fewer than twenty employees, including those using a Group Training Organisation, who retain an apprentice or trainee.
-Eligible employers can apply for a wage subsidy of 50 per cent of the apprentice’s or trainee’s wage paid during the 9 months from 1 January 2020 to 30 September 2020.
+The subsidy is available to support small businesses with fewer than 20 employees, including those using a Group Training Organisation, who retain an apprentice or trainee.
+Eligible employers can apply for a wage subsidy of 50 per cent of the apprentice’s or trainee’s wage paid during the 9 months from 1 January 2020 to 30 September 2020, up to a cap of $7,000 per quarter.
 The apprentice or trainee must have been in an Australian Apprenticeship with a small business as at 1 March 2020.
-Employers of any size and Group Training Organisations that re engage an eligible out of trade apprentice or trainee will be eligible for the subsidy.
+Employers of any size, including Group Training Organisations, that re engage an eligible out of trade apprentice or trainee are eligible for the subsidy.

 Visit the Australian Apprenticeships website.